dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 People let their likes and dislikes determine their beliefs about the world.
 People make judgements and decisions consulting their emotions.
 If you like current health policy, you believe its benefits are substantial and its costs are more manageable than the costs of alternatives.

+### Authority-Misinfluence Tendency

+Man was born mostly to follow leaders, with only a few people doing the leading.
+And so, human society is formally organized into dominance hierarchies, with their culture augmenting the natural follow-the-leader tendency of man.
+Man is often destined to suffer greatly when the leader is wrong or when his leader's ideas don't get through properly in the bustle of life and are misunderstood.
+And so, we find much miscognition from man's Authority-Misinfluence Tendency.

+Other versions of confused instructions from authority figures are tragic.
+In World War II, a new pilot for a general, who sat beside hum in the copilot's seat, was so anxious to please his boss that he misterpreted some minor shift in the general's position as a direction to do some foolish thing.
+The pilot crashed the plane and became a paraplegic.
+Stanely Milgram decided to do an experiment to determine exactly how far authority figures could lead ordinary prople into gross misbehavior.
+In this experiment, a man posing as an authority figure, namely a professor govering a respectable experiment, was able to trick a great many ordinary people into giving what they had every reason to believe were massive electric shocks that inflicted heavy torture on innocent fellow citizens.
+This experiment did demonstrate a terrible result contributed to by Authority-Misinfluence Tendency, but it also demonstrated extreme ignorance in the pyschology professoriate right after World War II.

+A pyschology Ph.D. once became a CEO of a major company and went wild, creating an expensive headquarters, with a great wine cellar, at an isolated site.
+At some point, his underlings remonstrated that money was running short.
+"Take money out of the depreciation reserves," said the CEO.
+Not too easy because a depreciation reserve is a liability account.

+So strong is undue respect for authority that this CEO, and many even worse examples, have actually been allowed to remain in control of important business institutions for long periods after it was clear they should be removed.
+The obvious implication: be careful whom you appoint to power because a dominant authority figure will often be hard to remove, aided as he will be by Authority-Misinfluence Tendency .

-### Availiablity bias
+### Availiablity bias or Availability-Misweighing Tendency

 In a famous study, spouses were asked, "How large was your personal contribution to keeping the place tidy, in percentages?"
 They also answered similar questions about "taking out garbages," "initiating social engagements", etc. Would the self-estimated contributions add up to 100%, or more, or less?
 As expected, the self-assessed contributions added up to more than 100%.
 The explaination is a simple availability bias: both spouses remember their own individual efforts and contributions much more clearly than those of the other,and the difference in availability leads to difference in judged frequency.
 The same bias contributes to common observation that many members of a collaborative team feel they have done more than their share and also feel that the others are not adequately grateful for their individual contributions.
+Man's imperfect, limited-capacity brain easily drifts into working with what's easily available to it.

 A professor in UCLA found an ingenious way to exploit the availability bias.
 He asked different groups of students to list ways to improve the course, and he varied the required number of improvements.
 As expected, the students who listed more ways to improve the class rated it higher.

-### Availablity cascade pg 323
+### Availablity cascade

 An availability cascade is a slef-sustaining chain of events, which may start from media reports of a relatively minor event and lead up to public panic and large-scale government action.

 In today's world, terrorists are the most significant practitioners of the art of inducing availability cascades.
 With a few horrible exceptions such as 9/11, the number of casualties from terror attacks is very small relative to other causes of death.
 Even in countries that have been targets of intensive terror campaings, such as Israel, the weekly number of casualties almost never come close to the number of traffic deaths.
 The difference is in availability of the two risks, the ease and the frequency with which they come to mind.
 Gruesome images, endlessly repeated in the media, cause everyone to be on edge.

 ### Cognitive Dissonance

 ### Confirmatory bias

 Cognitive scientists have studied our natural tendency to look only for corroboration; they call this vulnerability to the corroboration error the confirmation bias.
 Once your mind is inhabited with a certain view of the world, you will tend to only consider instances proving you to be right.

-### Conjuction fallacy pg.
-158
+### Conjuction fallacy

 The word *fallacy* is used, in general, when people fail to apply a logical rule that is obviously relevant.
 Conjuction fallacy which people commit when they judge a conjuction of two events to be more probable than one of the events in a direct comparison.
 For example, Which alternative is more probable? a) Linda is a bank teller. b) Linda is a bank teller and is active in the feminist movement.
 Here bank teller and feminist is more probable than one of the events bank teller in direct comparison.

-### Certainty Effect pg.
-311
+### Certainty Effect

 In the four examples below, your chances of receiving $1 million improve by 5%.
 Is the news equally good in each case?
 A. From 0 to 5%